joshuajnoble/ofReference/gl/ofShader.markdown

 set an array of uniform values on the shader using int[2] value.
 On the shader this looks like:

+This allows you to set multiple float uniforms.

 ```cpp
 float v[2];
 ```

 ### void setUniform2fv(const char* name, float* v, int count = 1) ###

+This allows you to set multiple vec2 uniforms.

 ```cpp
 vec2 v[2];